 - Change management.

-Some life saviong rules in industry
+Some life-saving rules in the industry:

 - Working under the influence of alcohol or illegal drugs

 - Non-compliance to the rule of confined space